-3.6 The City Council has commenced work on its new Local Plan which is intended to cover the period up until 2036.
+3.5 The City Council has commenced work on its new Local Plan which will cover the period up until 2036.
 This will be in the form of one consolidated document.
-Work has commenced on a number of evidence based documents as set out in Table 3 below:
+Work has commenced on a number of evidence based documents as set out in Table 2 below:

-Table 3 - Progress on new Local Plan Evidence Base Documents
+Table 2 - Progress on new Local Plan Evidence Base Documents